Navigation

 Share this:

-The ballot for November’s elections in Arizona is set to be a seriously long document — and it’s still growing.
+Get ready, Arizona — the ballot for November’s elections is going to be a seriously long document.

 Ironically, several of the GOP-introduced measures target the process citizens can use to put measures on the ballot themselves.
-That’s largely seen as a Republican reaction to the likelihood of the Arizona Abortion Access Act reaching the ballot this fall.
+That’s largely seen as a Republican reaction to the likelihood of the Arizona Abortion Access Act, which would codify a right to abortion in the state constitution, reaching the ballot this fall.

 SCR 1015: Change to Arizona Constitution